usnistgov/MJPdes/README.md

 You can get detailed output from the program describing movement of jobs through the line.
 You do this using a :report key/value pair as shown below.
-This key/value pair should be placed at the same level of parenthesis nesting as the other application keys (i.e. placed with :topology, :job-mix etc.).
+This key/value pair should be placed at the same level of parentheses nesting as the other application keys (i.e. placed with :topology, :job-mix etc.).

 ```clojure